-To this end, let us consider the Hummingbird Fulcrum SearchServer system (Hummingbird in the following) for the monolingual French task from 2001 to 2003; Hummingbird always performed above the median,
+To this end, let us consider the Hummingbird Fulcrum SearchServer system (Hummingbird in the following) for the monolingual French task from 2001 to 2003; Hummingbird always performed above the median, indeed its sMAP value is 18% higher than the median in 2001, 3% higher than the median in 2002 and 20% higher than the median in 2003.
+Hummingbird achieved an sMAP 8% lower than the best in 2001, 30% lower than the best in 2002 and only 1% lower than the best in 2003.

 We can see that the only time when this system was not amongst the top performing ones was 2002.
-In 2001 Hummingbird focused on linguistic expansion which had a positive impact especially on French [81].
-In 2002 Hummingbird experimented new techniques to deal with French by introducing the indexing of accented words and treating apostrophes as word separators and it discovered that the first technique was harmful for French whereas the second was beneficial [82].
-In 2003 Hummingbird learned from the previous years and the system employed a lexical stemmer which tolerated missing accents for French [83]; as a consequence Hummingbird performances were very close to those of the best system.
-In the following years, Hummingbird participated in the monolingual French tasks with good results, but there was a clear research focus shift to other newly introduced languages such as Portuguese in 2004 [84] and Bulgarian in 2005 [85].
+In 2001 Hummingbird focused on linguistic expansion which had a positive impact especially on French (Tomlinson, 2001).
+In 2002 Hummingbird experimented new techniques to deal with French by introducing the indexing of accented words and treating apostrophes as word separators and it discovered that the first technique was harmful for French whereas the second was beneficial (Tomlinson, 2002).
+In 2003 Hummingbird learned from the previous years and the system employed a lexical stemmer which tolerated missing accents for French (Tomlinson, 2003); as a consequence Hummingbird performances were very close to those of the best system.
+In the following years, Hummingbird participated in the monolingual French tasks with good results, but there was a clear research focus shift to other newly introduced languages such as Portuguese in 2004 (Tomlinson, 2004) and Bulgarian in 2005 (Tomlinson, 2005).

 4.2.3.
-The Second Period (2004-2009): Detailed Trends for Best Systems
+The second period (2004-2009): detailed trends for best systems